tarantool/doc/doc/how-to/getting_started_tcm.rst

 To complete this tutorial, you need:

-*   A Linux machine with glibc 2.17 or later and a GUI.
+*   A Linux machine with glibc 2.17 or later.
-*   A web browser: Chromium-based (Chromium version 108 or later), Mozilla Firefox 101 or later, or another browser.
+*   A web browser: Chromium-based (Chromium version 108 or later), Mozilla Firefox 101 or later, or another up-to-date browser.
 *   The Tarantool Enterprise Edition SDK 3.0 or later in the ``tar.gz`` archive.
     See :ref:`enterprise-setup` for information about getting the archive.

+For more detailed information about using |tcm|, refer to :ref:`tcm`.

 Setting up Tarantool EE
 -----------------------